-A. Present a timetable for the school's start-up.
+A. Present a projected timetable for the school's start-up, including but not limited to the following key activities:

 The activities included should align with the start-up budget described earlier in the application.
 If an activity will be paid for by a source of funding not included in the start-up budget, it should be clearly indicated.
 (This timetable is a projection and is not meant to be binding on the school or sponsor)